-On March 2, 2020, we acquired MerchantPro Express LLC ("MerchantPro"), an independent sales organization ("ISO") that provides processing services, POS equipment and merchant cash advances to businesses across the United States.
+On March 2, 2020, we acquired MerchantPro Express LLC ("MerchantPro"), an ISO that provides processing services, POS equipment and merchant cash advances to businesses across the United States.
 MerchantPro is included within the Acceptance segment and further expands our merchant services business.
 On March 18, 2020, we acquired Bypass Mobile, LLC ("Bypass"), an independent software vendor and innovator in enterprise POS systems for sports and entertainment venues, food service management providers and national restaurant chains.
-Bypass is included within the Acceptance segment and further enhances our omni-commerce capabilities, enabling enterprise businesses to deliver a seamless customer experience that spans physical and digital channels.
+Bypass is included within the Acceptance segment and further enhances our ability to help businesses deliver seamless physical and digital customer experiences.
 On May 11, 2020, we acquired Inlet, LLC ("Inlet"), a provider of secure digital delivery solutions for enterprise and middle-market billers' invoices and statements.
 Inlet is included within the Payments segment and further enhances our digital bill payment strategy.
 We acquired these businesses for an aggregate purchase price of \$167 million, net of \$2 million of acquired cash, and including earn-out provisions estimated at a fair value of \$45 million.
+The results of operations for these acquired businesses are included in our consolidated results from the respective dates of acquisition.